Trustpilot

 Sex Ed: Body confidence and sex

 Body confidence refers to how a person feels in their own body.
-The influence of social media and celebrity supermodel culture can mean all too often we end up comparing ourselves to unrealistic ideals, which can lead to a negative self-image of our bodies.
+The influence of social media and celebrity supermodel culture can mean, all too often, we end up comparing ourselves to unrealistic ideals which can lead to a negative self-image of our bodies.
 A recent study published by The US National Library of Medicine indicated that poorer dissatisfaction with body image is detrimental to sexual functioning with lower body confidence scores predicted for desire, arousal and orgasms

 There’s no doubt that having a lack of body confidence can affect our sex-lives, as we may try to avoid being intimate with our partner or have lower libidos.
 Many men and women find they lose interest in sex when they have a poorer self-body image.
 With this in mind, let’s find out how body confidence affects sex-lives, why you might be feeling a certain way about your body, genital appearance and how to prevent poor body confidence affecting your sex-life.